Instructional Leadership, emphasis: K-12 School Leadership (MEd)

 Development

-The Development program of ONAI focuses on locating resources for NAUs Native American and Indigenous community.
-Current work is focused on an expansion of the Native American Cultural Center to include additional office spaces, classrooms, and activity areas for the community.
+The Development program of ONAIA focuses on locating resources for NAUs Native American and Indigenous community.
+Current work is focused on an expansion of the Center for Native American and Indigenous Futures (CNAIF) to include additional office spaces, classrooms, and activity areas for the community.

 Partners Office of Indigenous Student Success